 - HOMEMADE CZECH SWEET PASTRY FRGALE (KOLAC)

-These are a few tools and ingredients I have been using for all my recipes.
-I trust these brands and I recommend using these in Babka recipe.
+These are a few tools and ingredients I recommend for this recipe.

 CHOCOLATE ALMOND BABKA